cyclus/cyclus.github.com/source/user/tutorial/launch_cyclus.rst

-Using Cyclus with the Cloud
+Using Cyclus in the Cloud
 =================================

 Choosing Where to Run